Skip to content

 • an applicant has had their credentials denied and has not requested a re-evaluation of existing courses within four months of the decision letter

-• an applicant has had their credentials deferred but has not completed outstanding requirements and requested a re-evaluation within one year
+• an applicant has had their credentials deferred but has not completed outstanding requirements and requested a re-evaluation within one year (or four months for existing courses)

 • an applicant has had their credentials approved but has not moved on to register as a provisional psychologist within one year and must start the whole process over